rohanb10/snoozz-tab-snoozing/docs/PRIVACY.md

 - Only appears when you right click on a link with a valid href attribute.
 - This can be turned off on your settings page.

+**idle**
+- Changes in idle state to `active` will force the alarm to trigger so it may open any tabs or recalculate the alarm time.

 ### If you delete this extension, all your data and preferences are deleted with it.
 It cannot be recovered.
 I’ve tried.